ibexa/documentation-developer/docs/guide/site_factory.md

 ### Add templates configuration

 Create `config/packages/ez_platform_site_factory.yaml`.
-It will connect SiteAccesses with your templates, add thumbnails and names:
+It will connect SiteAccesses with your templates.
+Inside add thumbnails and names for your templates:

 ```yaml
 ez_platform_site_factory: